jescrich/libraries/docs/workflow/quickstart.md

 ## Step 6: Implement Class-Based Actions with Decorators

-For more complex workflows, you can define actions using decorators:
+For more complex workflows, you can define actions using decorators:

 ```typescript
 // order.actions.ts